microsoft/fluentui-react-native/docs/pages/Guides/UpdatingCompose.md

 # Migrating from old to new compose

-The compose API off our components allows clients to supply new arguments for creating the control in order for them to meet their needs.
-In moving controls from the old to new framework, the compose API usage changes.
+The compose API allows clients to supply new arguments for creating the control with specialized requirements.
+The second version of the FluentUI composition framework changes the compose API.
 The compose API has a large range of inputs and is very flexible.
 This guide will cover more common scenarios.
-If you need help with something not covered here, please open an issue on the repo.
+Please open an issue on the repo is additional examples of migrating to the new API are necessary for a particular scenario.

 ## Old compose